Joshimuz/VanillaWithFlake/README.md

 ## Current change list:
 ### Crafting
 - Enchanted Golden Apple now has a crafting recipe again (8 Golden Blocks surrounding a *Golden Apple*)
+- Horse Armour (Iron/Gold/Diamond) is now craftable, with the same crafting recipe as Leather Horse Armour but with the appropriate material
+- Leads no longer require Slimeballs, instead need 5 String in the original shape
 - Rabbit Hide now has a crafting recipe (9 Rotten Flesh, this allows 36 Rotten Flesh to be crafted into 1 Leather)
 - Saddles now have the [originally intended crafting recipe](https://minecraft.gamepedia.com/Java_Edition_removed_features#Horse_saddle) for "Horse Saddles"